Welcome to today's edition of the Rush 24-7 podcast.

 This is the Bill Richardson conversation.

-When she says to these superdelegates that Obama can't win, uh would you think there is a racial component to her statement?
+When she says to these superdelegates that Obama can't win, would you think there is a racial component to her statement?

 Here is Mrs. Clinton talking about no such thing as a pledge delegate.

-Now we've mentioned to you that she said this before, but this is Thursday in Burbank, she held a press conference about the Democrat primary.
+Now, we've mentioned to you that she said this before, but this is Thursday in Burbank, she held a press conference about the Democrat primary.

-Obviously, you've heard me say, you've heard Howard Dean say, you've heard other people say There is no such thing as a pledged delegate.
+Obviously, you've heard me say, you've heard Howard Dean say, you've heard other people say, there is no such thing as a pledged delegate.

 That is a misnomer.